yawgyapong/redman-rescue/README.md

 ## Instructions

-The aim of the game is to rescue Redman from aliens by dragging him to the light portal successfully.
+*The aim of the game is to rescue Redman from aliens by dragging him to the light portal successfully.

-Redman is the red figure drawn with a rectangle and circle (It looks like an ‘i’).
+*Redman is the red figure drawn with a rectangle and ellipse.

-The game mainly consists of aliens, Redman, a light portal and a progress bar on the starting screen.
+*The game mainly consists of aliens, Redman, a light portal and a progress bar on the starting screen.

-There are also two rectangular black areas below and above the game play area.
+*There are also two rectangular black areas below and above the game play area.

-When the game is launched, click on the Start Button to play.
+*When the game is launched, click on the Start Button to play.

-Once the game starts, the progress bar will increase every 0.1 seconds.
+*Once the game starts, the progress bar will increase every 0.1 seconds.
 (You can change this in the source code, depending on the level of difficulty you want).

-The number of aliens increases every two seconds
-(This can also be changed in the source code depending on your preference).
+*The number of aliens increases every two seconds (This can also be changed in the source code depending on your preference).

-The number of aliens increases as the game goes on to increase the difficulty
+*The number of aliens increases as the game goes on to increase the difficulty

 ## Built With